 Secondary types come from the transformation of primary energy: for example petrol, that derives from the treatment of crude oil and electrical power, obtained from the conversion of mechanical energy (hydroelectric plants, Aeolian plants), chemical plants (thermoelectric), or nuclear (nuclear plants).
 Electric energy is produced by electric plants, i.e. suitable installations that can transform primary energy (non-transformed) into electric energy.

-Sources of electricity include fossil fuels are found within the rocks of the Earth's surface.
+Sources of electricity include fossil fuels which are found within the rocks of the Earth's surface.
 They are called fossil fuels because they are thought to have been formed many millions of years ago by geological processes acting on dead animals and plants, just like fossils.

 Coal, oil and natural gas are fossil fuels.
 Because they took millions of years to form, once they are used up they cannot be replaced.